Call Today!

 800-421-SEAL (7325)

-Crawl Space Solutions
+Crawl Space Repair Solutions in Chicago

 Most crawl space areas were built with vents that allow the outdoor elements to come into the area.
 In recent years, experts have learned that by sealing or encapsulating a crawl space, you can eliminate moisture, odors, gases, and an opening that allows animals to nest in this space.
 According to the Environmental Protection Agency, indoor air pollution is among the top five health risks for individuals breathing the air that permeates from the crawl space into their living area.
 Knowing that up to 50% of the air in your home can come from below grade, it is important to ensure this area is dry and safe.